 The three groups are the Members, the Directors and the Local Governing Bodies.
 The Members and Directors are all representatives of either St James and Emmanuel Church, St Elisabeth's CE Church, St Wilfrid's CE Church or the Manchester Diocesan Board of Education.
 The Local Governing Bodies have a majority representation from these four institutions but also include parent, staff and community representatives.

 The Members are legally and financially accountable for the performance of the schools in the Trust and for the overall financial viability of the Trust.
 For their full legal obligations and powers, please see the "Articles of Association" below.

-The Members are the minister of St James and Emmanuel Church, the minister of St Wilfrid's CE Church, a Manchester Diocesan Board of Education representative and another representative from the Parochial Church Council (PCC) of St James and Emmanuel Church.
+The Members are the minister of St James and Emmanuel Church, the minister of St Wilfrid's CE Church,the minister of St Elisabeth's CE Church, a Manchester Diocesan Board of Education representative and another representative from the Parochial Church Council (PCC) of St James and Emmanuel Church.
 The St James and Emmanuel PCC is well represented, as it was the founding body of the first school to open within the Trust.

 The Members delegate a number of key strategic responsibilities to the Directors and the Members meet annually to hold the Directors to account.